-Section 4: Lab Summary
+Section 2: Lab Summary

-In this lab you were introduced to two approaches to persist data on the host file system.
+In this lab you were introduced to one way to persist data on the host file system.
 With volumes the container references a volume object on the local file system.
-Bind mounts create a common link between the local file system and the file system in the container.
-A bound mount can reference either a file or directory on the host file system.

-Section 5: Getting Started with Minikube
+Section 3: Getting Started with Kubernetes in IBM Cloud Private